-Modern medical systems are nowadays based more and more on the easy access and real time processing of a great amount of data and medical information characterized by certain grade and type of structuring.
-Understanding the major importance that electronic data base systems have for the medical informatics systems led to their quick worldwide adoption, the concept of electronic database evidence has suffered many transformations and reconsiderations along with the increase in complexity and with the change of medical data, simultaneous with health care systems evolution.
-The sharing of patient information between health care organizations and IT systems is changing from a “point to point” model to a “many to many” one.
+Modern medical systems are nowadays based on the easy access and real-time processing of a great amount of data and medical information characterized by certain grades and types of structuring.
+Understanding the major importance that eHealth technologies, and electronic database systems have for medical informatics systems led to their quick worldwide adoption, the concept of electronic database evidence has suffered many transformations and reconsiderations along with the increase in complexity and with the change of medical data, simultaneous with health care systems evolution.
+The sharing of patient information between healthcare organizations and IT systems is changing from a "point to point" model to a "many to many" one.

 What is electronic health record (EHR)?